Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Broken books and Birkhoff sections for SHS

 Choosing well the parameter $s$ of each $\lambda_i$, we can achieve that the surfaces $\Sigma_i$ are pairwise disjoint except along the boundary segment $\{x=1/2,t=1/2\}$.
-This can be achieved by choosing a parameter $s$ that varies a small quantity when the curve $\lambda_i(s)$ moves along a plane of fixed $y$ coordinate, and $s$ varies approximately as the $y$ coordinate along each segment of $\gamma_1$.
+One option is to choose a parameter $s$ that varies a small quantity when the curve $\lambda_i(s)$ moves along a plane of fixed $y$ coordinate, and $s$ varies approximately as the $y$ coordinate along each segment of $\gamma_1$.